lcmd-epfl/volcanic/README.md

                 [-rm RMARGIN] [-lm LMARGIN] [-np NPOINTS] [-d] [-is IMPUTER_STRAT] [-refill]
 ```

-Options can be consulted using the `-h` flag.
+Options can be consulted using the `-h` flag in either case.

 ## Examples [↑](#examples)